Bhukya7/Password-Manager-Using-Python/README.md

 *   **Simple Encryption:** While Fernet encryption is generally considered strong, this implementation is relatively basic.
 For very sensitive applications, consider using more advanced security techniques.
 *   **No Input Sanitization:** This code does not sanitize user inputs, making it vulnerable to injection attacks (though the impact is limited in this specific application).
 *   **Use at Your Own Risk:** This password manager is a learning tool and should not be used to store highly sensitive passwords without carefully considering the security implications.

-## Disclaimer

-This password manager is provided as-is for educational purposes only.
-The author is not responsible for any security breaches or data loss resulting from the use of this software.
-Use it at your own risk.
-Always prioritize strong security practices when handling sensitive information.